cs-open-project/projectsfound/README.md

 介绍: Apache Baremaps is a toolkit and a set of infrastructure components for creating, publishing, and operating online maps.

+### Cloudberry[Incubating]

+Description:  Cloudberry Database, built on the latest PostgreSQL kernel, is one of the most advanced and mature open-source MPP (Massively Parallel Processing) databases available.

+介绍:  Cloudberry Database, built on the latest PostgreSQL kernel, is one of the most advanced and mature open-source MPP (Massively Parallel Processing) databases available.

 ### DevLake[Incubating]

 Description: DevLake is a development data platform, providing the data infrastructure for developer teams to analyze and improve their engineering productivity.